Sunday, November 25, 2018

 6. Give My Love to Rose

 The title of this album gives some overdue credit to Johnny's backups, Luther Perkins and Marshall Grant (the Tennessee Two).
 The giant hit "I Walk the Line" would have propelled this album.
-The last batch of these tracks was recorded in the summer of 1957, which means this could have been a late 1957 release, possibly in time of the holiday shopping season. :) I found this cover of yet another compilation and altered it a bit
+The last batch of these tracks was recorded in the summer of 1957, which means this could have been a late 1957 release, possibly in time for the holiday shopping season. :) I found this cover of yet another compilation and altered it a bit

 Johnny Cash with His Hot and Blue Guitar